the-road-to-learn-react/the-road-to-learn-react/README.md

+⛔️ **Deprecated**

-**Deprecated: This is the old version of The Road to React with React class components and without React Hooks.
-Check out the new [The Road to React](http://roadtoreact.com/) which teahces React Hooks.**
+This is the old version of The Road to React with React class components and without React Hooks.
+Check out the new [The Road to React](http://roadtoreact.com/) which teahces React Hooks.

 # The Road to learn React [Book]